Skip to Content

 Surface Water Rights and Availability

-HOT Water Right applications should be submitted in two parts: an electronic copy should be submitted directly to WRPT@tceq.texas.gov, and one hard copy should be submitted to the TCEQ Central Office, Mail Code 160 with the required payment.
-If the files are too large to be submitted via e-mail, TCEQ's FTP may be utilized.
-Please visit the FTP help site for more information on how to transfer.
-If you need to submit a Water Right application via FTP, please send an e-mail to WRPT@tceq.texas.gov for further direction on how to transfer these files to staff.
+Important information Water Right Applications should be submitted in two parts: an electronic copy should be submitted directly to WRPT@tceq.texas.gov, and one hard copy should be submitted to the TCEQ Central Office, Mail Code 160 with the required payment.
+If the files are too large to be submitted via e-mail, TCEQ Send may be utilized.
+Find more information at Applying for a Water Right or to Change Ownership.

 Change of Ownership requests may be submitted directly to WRCOO@tceq.texas.gov.
-If your files are too large to be submitted via e-mail, TCEQ's FTP may be utilized.
-Please visit the FTP help site for more information on how to transfer.
-If you need to submit a Change of Ownership via FTP, please send an e-mail to WRCOO@tceq.texas.gov for further direction on how to transfer these files to staff.
+If the files are too large to be submitted via e-mail, TCEQ Send may be utilized.
+Find more information at Applying for a Water Right or to Change Ownership.

 Water Rights: Permits, Change of Ownerships, and Water Supply Contracts